mokshashah0111/Wine-Predictor/README.md

 - This project focuses on predicting the quality of wine based on various chemical and physical features using Machine Learning (ML) models.
 The Wine Quality Dataset, which is freely available on the internet, contains fundamental attributes that influence a wine’s quality, such as acidity, alcohol content, density, pH, and residual sugar.
 - The primary objective of this project is to analyze the dataset, perform exploratory data analysis (EDA), preprocess the data, and build multiple machine learning models to predict wine quality efficiently.
 By implementing advanced algorithms like XGBoost, we aim to achieve high accuracy in predictions.

-📌 Libraries Used
+📌 Libraries Used:

  Several essential libraries are used in this project for data manipulation, visualization, preprocessing, and model development:

 - Pandas – A powerful library for handling and analyzing structured data, such as datasets in tabular form (CSV, Excel, SQL, etc.).
 - NumPy – Used for efficient array computations, mathematical operations, and numerical handling.